greenzorro/victor42.eth/content/post-en/折腾与思考/打造个人免费AI浏览器.md

 The results are accurate and reliable because they come from curated sources rather than the messy open web.
 This research serves as a perfect starting point for trip planning.

 The advantage of this setup over various "AI Browser" products is the ability to operate both the browser and local files simultaneously.
 Local files are your world; the browser is the whole world.
 Connecting them opens up massive possibilities.
-Many routine jobs involve repeatedly uploading or entering data into backend systems—perfect tasks to delegate to AI.
+Many routine jobs involve repeatedly uploading or entering data into backend systems - perfect tasks to delegate to AI.

 No need to install a new browser.
 Add AI powers directly to the Chrome/Edge you already use.
 For users who don't know coding or how to bypass firewalls, this is the optimal solution.